-PricewaterhouseCoopers AG uses the PwC Professional, a global career progression framework.
-The PwC Professional helps our people develop into well-rounded professionals and leaders with the capabilities and confidence to produce high-quality work, deliver an efficient and effective experience for our clients, execute our strategy and support our brand.
-As part of the framework, individuals meet with their team leader regularly to discuss their development, progression and performance.
+PricewaterhouseCoopers AG uses The PwC Professional, our global career progression framework, which sets out clear expectations at all staff levels across five key dimensions.
+The framework underpins all elements of career development and helps our people develop into well-rounded professionals and leaders with the capabilities and confidence to produce high-quality work, deliver an efficient and effective experience for our clients, execute our strategy and support our brand.
+Our annual performance cycle is supported by continuous feedback conversations and regular check-ins with the individual's team leader to discuss their development, progression and performance.